 The Database Session Refuses Writes

 The preprocessor catches dangerous SQL before it reaches the database.
 But what if the preprocessor has a bug, or an edge case slips through a parser limitation?
-The second layer makes the database engine itself refuse write operations.
+The next layer makes the database engine itself refuse write operations.

 How this works depends on the engine: